Dr Melanie Fillios

 ARPA 356/556 Archaeology in the Laboratory

-Zooarchaeology: human-animal interactions through time, esp. commensals & early animal domesticates – ACDCr
+Zooarchaeology: human-animal-environmental interactions, esp. commensals & early animal domesticates

 Behavioural Ecology and human evolution